bolderbrush10/SearchlightAssault/programmer-notes.md

            then just search the 9 tiles for that turret gride for stuff to consider before we focus on an individual turret.

+-- TODO what the hell happened to my spotlight rendering?
+I think the patch misaligned some of my layers.
+There's some errors being reported in
+C:\Users\Terci\AppData\Roaming\Factorio>factorio-current.log

+-- TODO What if instead of having a "range" as turrets do, we create a custom "spotting range" property and then make our own graphics.draw() calls to highlight the radius of the spotlight on mouseover / item in hand / on map?
+(This could be useful for showing ranges of boostable friends, too)

 -- TODO dead dummy seeking searchlights need to leave ghosts for real searchlights -- TODO also need to handle construction ghosts for boosted turrets, etc